 If you’re shopping for life insurance, you have a bunch of options available to you.
 Deciding on the best one for you and your family, well, that’s another matter.

 Should you go with term or whole life insurance?
 Which is better?
-The differences between whole and term life insurance are like the differences between taking a taxi or driving your own car.
+The differences between whole and term life insurance are like the difference between taking a taxi or driving your own car.
 They both get you to the same destination, but they serve different purposes.
 The thing is, even car owners sometimes opt to take a taxi when circumstances warrant; dedicated taxi riders may someday find it useful to own their own car.
-Neither mode of transport is inherently better than the other – just different.
+Neither mode of transport is inherently better than the other — just different.

-The same dynamic is in play as you weigh the differences between a whole and term life insurance policy.
 Here, we’ll dive deep into the features of term and whole life insurance to help you determine the best way to financially protect your family.

 Term life insurance is very straightforward: You choose the coverage amount and the window of time you need it.